aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 4 Create and configure an Azure load balancer.md

 ## Task 4: Create load balancer resources

-In this section, you will configure load balancer settings for a backend address pool, then create a health probe and a load balancer rule.
+In this task, you will configure load balancer settings for a backend address pool, then create a health probe and a load balancer rule.

 ### Task 4.1: Create a backend pool and add VMs to the backend pool